ybgskr12/Reforestation/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## Writing with a broken pencil is pointless.